Justice of the peace: Vermont

-Justices in Vermont are elected county officials, serving two-year terms.
+Justices in Vermont are elected officials, serving two-year terms.
 They are elected from each town or city within a county, and the number of justices elected from each municipality varies based on population, from as few as 3 or 5, to as many as 12 or 15.
 They generally serve as election, poll, and town meeting officials, and sit on the boards of civil authority and tax abatement within their municipalities.
 When assembled as the board of civil authority, they have the authority to decide, in the first instance, election disputes and disagreements about whether a voter should be registered.
 When the assessed value of property for real estate tax purposes is appealed to the board of civil authority, at least three board members are appointed to inspect the property.
 They may perform civil marriages throughout the state and are eligible to serve as notaries without payment of the usual registration fee.
 Justices may also serve as a magistrate when commissioned by the Supreme Court.

 The option to serve as a magistrate has never been invoked and likely never will be; in June 2019 Associate Justice of the Vermont Supreme Court Marilyn Skoglund described the idea of commissioning a justice of the peace as an actual magistrate as "a truly frightening idea" and stated that she had never heard of such a thing actually happening.

 Wyoming

 Esther Hobart Morris became the first female justice of the peace in the United States in 1870.
-She began her tenure as justice in South Pass City, Wyoming, on February 14, 1870, serving a term of nearly 9 months.
+She began her tenure as justice in South Pass City, Wyoming, on 14 February 1870, serving a term of nearly 9 months.
 The Sweetwater County Board of County Commissioners appointed Morris as justice of the peace after the previous justice, R.S.
 Barr, resigned in protest of Wyoming Territory's passage of the women's suffrage amendment in December 1869.